Pete Gardner: Career

 In 2015, Gardner joined the cast of Crazy Ex-Girlfriend as a series regular and the owner of law firm Whitefeather.

-Gardner also played the titular character in the short film Barry, released in 2016.
-He also played Carl, a stockbroker and fellow employee of Ryan, played by Charlie Sheen in the 2001 movie Good Advice, also starring Angie Harmon and Denise Richards.
+Gardner played the titular character in the short film Barry, released in 2016.
+He played Carl, a stockbroker and fellow employee of Ryan, played by Charlie Sheen in the 2001 movie Good Advice, also starring Angie Harmon and Denise Richards.
 He played Alan's football coach on Son of Zorn.
 He played Father Michaels in the 2018 comedy web television series Liza on Demand.
-He also played a Dr. Terry Bournachle in the 2009 movie Labor Pains starring Lindsay Lohan.
+He also played Dr. Terry Bournachle in the 2009 movie Labor Pains starring Lindsay Lohan.